bloominstituteoftechnology/ML-day_1/Why.md

 ##What do you think you need to do to make yourself employable in ML?

 As a beginner i first focus on building your machine learning fundamentals.after have a good basic structure i can  Build systems that have a 50ms SLA and take hundreds or thousands of transactions per second.
 Ideally, systems that are critical for a business to run.
 Play with some big datasets that are publicly available US Government Data.
 Learn how to be a great engineer since i have various programming backgrounds i'm not focusing only on a single language such as Python as many Machine Learning Engineers do.
-Instead, broaden your scope to include languages like Java, C++, Scala and JavaScript.
+Instead, broaden my scope to include languages like Java, C++, Scala and JavaScript.
 I always look to take a role with a product-focused machine learning or personalization team.

 ## What dangers are there in studying ML?